orkestral/venom/README.md

 #### Closing (saving) sessions

-Close the session properly to ensure the session is saved for the next time you log in (So it wont ask for QR scan again).
+Close the session properly to ensure the session is saved for the next time you log in (So it won't ask for QR scan again).
 So instead of CTRL+C,

 ```javascript
 // Catch ctrl+C